Pregnancy

 Housing Flexwonen.nu

 Are you renting a room through Flexwonen.nu and are you pregnant?
-Unfortunately Flexwonen.nu does not allow babies to use and live in housing.
+Unfortunately, Flexwonen.nu does not allow babies to use and reside in the accommodation.

 This is due to several reasons; for example, Flexwonen's housing is not set up for babies; it is not possible to set up a baby room that meets the requirements; the safety facilities are not set up for a baby.
 There are no birthing facilities and other residents can be greatly inconvenienced by babies.

-If you are pregnant, Flexwonen.nu will terminate the contract in a timely manner, but at the latest when you are 6 months pregnant.
-This has to do with the fact that you can give birth early and still live in the Flexwonen.nu housing location at that time.
-It is therefore recommended to immediately start looking for a private housing location as soon as you know you are expecting.
-You should also register in the BRP at the municipality where you found private housing.
-When your baby is born, you must declare (register) your baby within 3 days to the municipality where you live.
-You can do this at the municipal office.
+If you are pregnant, Flexwonen.nu will terminate the contract in time, but no later than when you are 6 months pregnant.
+This has to do with the fact that you can give birth prematurely and at that time you are still living in the Flexwonen.nu housing location.
+It is therefore recommended to start looking for a private housing location as soon as you know that you are expecting.
+You must also register in the BRP (Personal Records Database) with the municipality where you have found private housing.
+When your baby is born, you must register your baby with the municipality where you live within 3 days.
+You do this at the municipal counter.

 Would you rather return to your home country now that you are pregnant?
 That's perfectly understandable.
 You may have more family or friends living there and you may be more familiar with everything you need to arrange.